Supporting New Zealand small businesses for 5 years.

 Never use a director’s loan to supplement wages.
 If you can’t afford the withholding or income tax on wages, a director’s loan is not the solution.

 Also, a director’s loan is not about lending money to yourself to pay personal bills or personal tax liabilities.
 It’s meant to be a short term loan to cover expenses related to running the business.
+Director’s loans can also be used as a form of investment in the company, supporting its growth and financial stability.

 Only take out director’s loans when and if you will make sure the loan is repaid.
 You can find more information about loans by private companies on the ATO website.